 Beginning July 1, 2021, a revised committee structure will be implemented, to reflect the changing activities and needs of the organization.
 Read the new Committee Portfolio descriptions HERE

 The Five College Learning in Retirement Program depends on its members to do just about everything that is needed to provide an interesting, quality program for retired people in the Pioneer Valley.
 We organize seminars, workshops, trips, special programs, meetings, and events.
 This takes a lot of creative effort by members, and it is done through standing and ad hoc committees and sub-committees.

 Appointments to committee membership are for three-year terms.
 Ideally, new appointments are made each year to ensure a constant supply of new people and new ideas.
 This rotation offers a wonderful opportunity for new and recent members to get creatively involved and to get to know other members better.
 Our organizational year is from July 1 to the next June 30.
 Each year we ask members to indicate what committee(s) they would volunteer to serve on.
 This list is used to select new committee members, as openings occur during the year.
-Let the office know of your interest: fill out a form on-line or send in a completed paper form.

 Each year four new members are appointed to a three-year term.
 Candidates must have been a 5CLIR member for at least a year, have taken at least two seminars, and preferably should have either moderated a seminar or served on at least one 5CLIR committee.

 The LIR Treasurer chairs the Finance Committee, which also includes the Assistant Treasurer, Vice President/President-Elect, and at least two other members approved by Council.
 Members have full access to all books of account.
 The committee advises the Treasurer in financial control and budgeting.
 It meets at least quarterly.